walter-lopes/quorum-challenge/README.md

 ### Deliverables

 You will be provided with a list of legislators, bills, votes, and vote results as specified above.
 You’ll be asked to answer the following questions:
-1. Foreverylegislatorinthedataset,howmanybillsdidthelegislatorsupport(votedforthe bill)?
+1. For every legislator in the dataset,how many bills did the legislator support(voted for the bill)?
 How many bills did the legislator oppose?
-2. Foreverybillinthedataset,howmanylegislatorssupportedthebill?Howmanylegislators opposed the bill?
+2. For every bill in the data set,how many legislators supported the bill?How many legislators opposed the bill?
 Who was the primary sponsor of the bill?

 ### Questions